superKabe/Depth-Estimation-on-KITTI/README.md

 ## Overview
 This repository contains a Python notebook that explores two methods of depth estimation: **Monocular** and **Stereo**.
 Depth estimation is essential for applications like autonomous driving and robotics, as it calculates the distance of objects from a camera.
 The project utilizes the **KITTI dataset**, which is widely used for autonomous driving research.

+**Note: Downloading this project notebook to view it is preferable, as the GitHub preview will not truncate the long numeric output values.**

 ## Dataset
 The project uses the **KITTI dataset**: [KITTI dataset](https://www.cvlibs.net/datasets/kitti/).
 This dataset provides high-resolution images from stereo cameras and ground truth depth information from a LiDAR sensor.